Please note that this page contains information and links most relevant for people living in Scotland.

 For all other energy efficiency improvements there is no requirement to use a specific installer, but we strongly recommend you do the following

-- your installer and product must be certified under the Microgeneration Certification Scheme (MCS) for the system they’re installing (except for micro-hydro systems)
+If you’re using a Home Energy Scotland Grant and/or Loan to install a renewables system, including zero and low emission heating and electricity generation, your installer and the product must be certified under the Microgeneration Certification Scheme (MCS) for the system they’re installing (except for micro-hydro systems).

-You can find installers in your area (as well as customer reviews) on our Renewables Installer Finder tool.
-For a full list of MCS-certified installers, see the Microgeneration Certification Scheme website.
+You can find accredited installers in your area (as well as customer reviews) on our Renewables Installer Finder.
+For a full list of MCS-certified installers, visit the Microgeneration Certification Scheme website.

 Energy storage systems

 If you’re installing an energy storage system, the installer must: